jdegand/link-sharing-app-frontend/README.md

 - Keeping the file data separate affects the mappings between entities.
 You can have a `FileData` class and a `OneToOne` mapping between that and the `User` class.
 I have also thought about creating an intermediate `Profile` class and using that class to hold all the necessary data and the mappings.
 I have also thought about adding all the mapping references to the `User` object.
 - Ultimately, the mapping may not matter if I build a `DTO` object to send back the necessary info for the `preview` component.
 You can query the database for the required objects and build a DTO that eliminates the need for multiple API requests in the frontend.
 - `markAllAsTouched` -> good to use to show inline form errors ?
-- Prime Ng does not have a `Clipboard` component like Angular Material.
+- Prime Ng does not have a `Clipboard` component.
+[Angular Material CDK](https://material.angular.io/cdk/clipboard/overview) has a clipboard directive.
+In lieu of adding that dependency, I have looked into using the [Clipboard API](https://developer.mozilla.org/en-US/docs/Web/API/Clipboard_API).
+The clipboard API can be blocked by the [Permissions API](https://developer.mozilla.org/en-US/docs/Web/API/Permissions_API) if you don't use the clipboard API in conjunction with a user click.

 ## Continued Development